pydata/xarray/doc/data-structures.rst

 As an alternate to dictionary-like modifications, you can use :py:meth:`~xarray.Dataset.assign` and :py:meth:`~xarray.Dataset.assign_coords`.
-These methods return a new dataset with additional (or replaced) or values:
+These methods return a new dataset with additional (or replaced) values:

 .. ipython:: python